 More expressed their outrage and disgust with the wildlife agencies allegedly responsible for introducing a non-native species into the Wyoming environment.

-I shared the story on my own page, Stumpjack Outdoors, and had to actually delete a couple of comments because they were over the top in the vulgarity and passionate anger expressed.
+I shared the story on my own page, Stumpjack Outdoors, and had to actually delete a couple of comments because they were over the top in the vulgarity and passionate anger they expressed.

-Some folks decried Project Sage Hopper with declarations that the WWGD’s release of the kangaroos would surely destroy native animal populations, while others heralded the increased hunting opportunities that would result.
+Some folks decried Project Sage Hopper with declarations that the WWGD's release of the first 90 kangaroos would surely destroy native animal populations, while others heralded the increased hunting opportunities that would result.
 Others wondered aloud whether or not the meat from the marsupials would be edible or how they would adapt to the harsh Wyoming winters.